-- The school opened in 1986 in a building next to Aberfoyle Park High School. - The staff and students moved to the present site at the start of 1990.
+- The school opened in 1986 as 2 separate schools Junior Primary and a Primary in 1 building next to Aberfoyle Park High School. - The staff and students moved to the present site at the start of 1990. - Amalgamation of the 2 schools occurred in 2007, opening as one school.